Rozzie-Richu/Rozzie/README.md

 # Rozzie
-A business admibstrator in the tech world
+A business administrator in the tech world interested in softwares and development